zbiljic/memfs/README.md

-# MemFS
+# memfs

-MemFS is a user-space file system whose contents lives in memory during program lifetime.
+memfs is a user-space file system whose contents lives in memory during program lifetime.